wp-plugins/ewww-image-optimizer/readme.txt

 == Upgrade Notice ==

-= 1.2.3 =
+= 1.3.0 =
-Moved default folder for tools to wp-content/ewww so that they no longer get deleted every time the plugin is upgraded.
+Removed path options, and moved optimizers to wp-content/ewww.
 Requires write permissions on the wp-content folder.
+Custom compiled binaries should automatically be moved to the wp-content/ewww folder also.

 = 1.2.1 =
 SECURITY: bundled optipng is 0.7.4 to address a vulnerability.
 Fixed invalid missing tools warning.
 Added conversion operations gif2png, png2jpg, and jpg2png.
 Setting paths manually will be disabled in a future release, as the plugin now automatically looks in the plugin folder.